-This is OEChem‘s C#/.Net Programming manual.
+This is OEChem TK’s C#/.Net Programming manual.

 Chemical information processing is the science of representing molecules in computers.
-Hence the fundamental “object” or data structure within a chemical information system is that of the molecule, its atoms and its bonds.
+Hence the fundamental “object” or data structure within a chemical information system is that of the molecule, its atoms, and its bonds.

 One possible solution is to prescribe a single data structure that encodes all of the potential information required of a molecule.
-However, such an approach suffers from the fact that ‘you cannot please all of the chemists, all of the time’.
+However, such an approach suffers from the fact that “you cannot please all of the chemists, all of the time.”
 A requirement in the field of chemical databases and substructure searching is that a molecule representation be as compact as possible, to allow as much information to be held in memory as possible and maximize the performance of processing databases from disk.

-It is this reason that the molecule, its atoms and its bonds are defined in an abstract a manner as possible in OEChem.
+For this reason, the molecule, its atoms, and its bonds are defined in as abstract a manner as possible in OEChem TK.
 The following is a quick guide to the chapters covering these fundamental classes: